Enema of the State: Criticism

-Additionally, after their major-label breakthrough, the band faced backlash from punk and emo acts who distanced themselves from their music.
+As blink-182's popularity grew, the band faced criticism for encouraging female fans to throw bras onstage, leading some commentators to accuse the group of sexism.
 Tristin Laughter, employee of Bay Area record label Lookout!
 Records, wrote in an issue of the influential zine Punk Planet that the band would have a genuinely negative impact on punk and accused the band of misogyny.
-DeLonge responded to the accusations, commenting, "I love all those criticisms, because fuck all those magazines!
-I hate with a passion Maximumrocknroll and all those zines that think they know what punk is supposed to be.
-I think it's so much more punk to piss people off than to conform to all those veganistic views."
-While ska veterans Blue Meanies tried to empathize ("I think they [Blink] are just trying to get in the mindset of a teenager, which means a lot of curiosity about sex,") others, such as John Lydon, frontman of the Sex Pistols and Public Image Ltd, dismissed the band as a "bunch of silly boys ... an imitation of a comedy act."
+DeLonge dismissed the criticism, arguing that provoking the punk establishment was more in keeping with the genre's spirit than conforming to its expectations.
+"I think it's so much more punk to piss people off than to conform [...]
+I hate with a passion Maximumrocknroll and all those zines that think they know what punk is supposed to be."
+Meanwhile, Hoppus argued that the band's lyrics often celebrated independent women through songs such as "Josie", while maintaining that its crude jokes were primarily self-deprecating and that most concertgoers understood that "the joke" was on the band rather than its targets.
+Ska veterans Blue Meanies tried to empathize: "I think they [Blink] are just trying to get in the mindset of a teenager, which means a lot of curiosity about sex."
+Responding to accusations that blink-182's lyrics were misogynistic, Jane Ganahl of the San Francisco Examiner argued that songs such as "Going Away to College" revealed a far more vulnerable perspective, portraying awkwardness, longing, and unrequited affection rather than machismo.

+Additionally, the band faced backlash from punk and emo acts who distanced themselves from their music.
+John Lydon, frontman of the Sex Pistols and Public Image Ltd, dismissed the band as a "bunch of silly boys ... an imitation of a comedy act."
 Green Day's Billie Joe Armstrong remained diplomatic on the band: "It's gonna be tough for them.
-They’re gonna be judged by a couple of songs for a while."
+They're gonna be judged by a couple of songs for a while."

+In 2014, Tom Hawking of Flavorwire included the album in his list of "The 50 Worst Albums Ever Made", in which he said: "I like the millennial generation. [...]
+I generally enjoy their company, and I respect their tastes...
+EXCEPT for their inexplicable fondness for blink-182.
+And pop-punk in general.
+But especially blink-182.
+C'mon, kids, I'm on your side.
+Work with me here."